Started: Jun 2014

 This closer photo shows more clearly the density of decals that were applied.
 It took me a couple of sittings to get this far progressed.
 Each and every stencil decal went down without a hitch, which was a relief because often such small decals are prone to silvering.
 You can see the sheen of the Future gloss coat which is so very important to make decaling easier and in my case provide a protective layer for the upcoming panel wash.
 Once all the decals were dry (overnight) I used a soft cloth and warm soapy water to clean away any excess surface residue from around the decals.
 Next I sealed the decals with a final light coat of Future.

 Over the years (makes me sound old, I guess I am) I have refined a technique for doing my panel washes.
-I've actually done a small tutorial on my website here if you'd like to see a step by step guide.
+I've actually done a small Panel Line Washes tutorial if you'd like to see a step by step guide.
 For this build I selected my default panel wash color of Model Master Burnt Umber mixed with white spirit for the grey and light blue areas.
 For the dark blue areas I needed to switch to a lighter shade and settled on Model Master Medium Grey.

 The panel lines and rivets on the GWH kit are generally very sharp and for the most part deep enough.
 I did however lightly pre-scribe most all the panel lines on the whole model before painting as well as sharpening up any rivets that looked suspect.
 Its a lot of extra work to be sure but when you get to this point and the panel wash comes out well it makes it all worth while.
 I know that my panel/rivet highlighting style is not to everyones taste but I don't mind as I like the results.